River Valley Charter School

 Notifying the Chair of the Board of Trustees

-✏️ Complete the fields below β€” we'll generate your ready-to-send complaint email from your answers.
+✏️ Complete the fields below — we'll generate your ready-to-send complaint email.

 Describe the specific issue clearly and factually.
 Include relevant dates, people involved, and key events.

-What specific outcome would resolve this complaint to your satisfaction?
+What specific outcome would resolve this complaint?

 4